zakirullin/cognitive-load/README.md

 Cognitive load on the frontend side: `🧠` (fresh, no facts are held in mind)
 Cognitive load on the QA side: `🧠`

-> As for following that mystical "RESTful API" and using all sorts of HTTP verbs and statuses, the standard simply doesn't exist.
-The only valid document on this matter is a thesis published by Roy Fielding, dated back in 2000, and it says nothing about verbs and statuses.
-People go along with very few basic HTTP statuses and POSTs only, and they're doing just fine.*
+> As for following this mystical "RESTful API" and using all sorts of HTTP verbs and statuses, the standard simply doesn't exist.
+The only valid document on the matter is a paper published by Roy Fielding, dated back in 2000, and it says nothing about verbs and statuses.
+People go along with just a few basic HTTP statuses and POSTs only, and they're doing just fine.

 ## Complicated if statements
 ```go